jdhagood/gtl/content/DFS.md

             new_path = current_path + [neighbor]
             queue.append(new_path)

-    # Return None if no solution exists
+    # Return -1 if no solution exists
-    return None
+    return -1
 ```
 The code above is a lot to take in!
 You may need to read it a couple of times before it makes sense.
 The intuition is that we represent potential paths that the slime mold can take as lists of tuples.
 Every time the while loop cycles, we pop off the first path in the queue.
 We then consider all the places we can go from from the end of the path using the `get_neighbors` function that we are yet to implement.
 This function also checks if we have found the oat at the end of the path.
 If we found the oat we can go ahead and return the path!
 Otherwise we itterate through the neighbors and make each of them the end to a new path in the queue.